mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Discussion

-We find that despite the many experiments we ran, including ones with different configurations, failure modes were extremely rare.
-In fact, we didn't experience \textit{any} failure modes except with the \textit{gte} model.
-Moreover, all failure modes were around the \textit{gte-gtr} pair, and modifying the number of clusters to $c=30$ solved this, though experimentation with more runs has shown that failure modes still exist in \textit{gtr} $\rightarrow$ \textit{gte} -- they are just rarer.
+\paragraph{Failure Modes} We find that despite the many experiments we ran, ranging diverse hyperparameter configurations, failure modes were extremely rare.
+In fact, we didn't experience \textit{any} except on the $gte \leftrightarrow gtr$ pair, and modifying the number of clusters to $c=30$ solved this, though experimentation with more runs has shown that failure modes still exist in the \textit{gtr} $\rightarrow$ \textit{gte} direction, they are just rarer.
 Crucially, failure modes are \textit{not} catastrophic.
-The failure modes are characterized by worse top-1 accuracy and average rank (and slightly lower cosine similarity throughout the refinement steps.
-Often also noticeable in the initial step, but not always).
-But the decrease is not catastrophic, leading to $\sim90\%$ top-1 accuracy and $5-10$ average rank, much better than any naive baseline.
+Failure modes are characterized by worse top-1 accuracy and average rank -- but the decrease is not catastrophic, leading to $\sim90\%$ top-1 accuracy and $5-10$ average rank, much better than any naive baseline.